 If your sweet-tooth is calling, head to Pancho's Pizza & Pasta Bar in Clare to sample your way through the selection of gelati and milkshakes on hand.

 After a day of consuming, you might like a light dinner in your own style.
-Shut the Gate Wines & Cellar Door at Watervale is home to a beautiful wine bar and provedore.
+Shut the Gate Wines & Cellar Door is home to a beautiful wine bar and provedore.
 Fill your basket with cheese, pasta, meats or olives and create your own super to take back to your accommodation or housing.

 If you need your morning exercise, the Clare Valley is the perfect place to stretch the legs.
 The popular Riesling Trail is a great start- it’s a 32km track, suitable for beginners to medium level fitness fanatics, which offers shade, views and country scenery along the way.